Learning Path 6 - Lab 1 - Exercise 1 - Create queries for Microsoft Sentinel using Kusto Query Language (KQL)

 -

-The following statements demonstrates the where operator, which filters on a specific predicate.
-In the Query Window enter the following statement and select Run:
+The following statements demonstrate the where operator, which filters on a specific predicate.
+In the Query Window, enter the following statement and select Run:

 Important: You should select Run after entering each query from the code blocks below.